M-uch/IAC_RISCV32I_Team_23/Personal_Statements/Alex.md

 **The ALU Decoder:**

-Recieving the ALUOp signal from The Main Decoder, we can now assign the appropriate ALU operations to instructions.
-Due to our use of a limited set of instructions we can simply implement entire instruction types in a single line.
+Recieving the 'ALUOp' signal from The Main Decoder, we can now assign the appropriate ALU operations to instructions.
+Due to our use of a limited set of instructions we can implement entire instruction types in a single line.
 We also combine the Type_R and Type_I_ALU instructions.

-The table below details the 'ALUCtrl' and 'AType' signals based on the instruction type:
+The table below details the 'ALUCtrl' signal based on the instruction type:

 | Instruction Type | ALUCtrl |
 | :--------------: | :-----: |